Did you know: organic food waste accounts for up to 40% of all household waste going to landﬁlls?

 • Improve the structure, fertility and health of soil.

 How to compost at home

-Some local councils around Australia offer subsidised compost bins to their residents, so ask your local council what they provide.
-You can also visit the compost revolution website for discounts on compost bins in your area.
+Some local councils around Australia offer subsidised compost bins to their residents, so ask your council what they provide or ask for a FOGO bin.

 To collect kitchen scraps, you can use a ventilated caddy to avoid odours, mildew and condensation, even if you only empty it every few days.
 Learn more about how vented caddies and BioBag liners cut costs for ratepayers and councils.